fischcheng/fischcheng.github.io/content/authors/admin/_index.md

 # - Visitors
 ---

-Yu has eight years of experience using pioneering high-resolution climate models to study the ocean and its role in the climate system.
+Yu has ten years of experience using pioneering high-resolution climate models to study the ocean and its role in the climate system.
 Coming from Taiwan, he is a big fan of all weather phenomena and the latest technology.
 With an atmospheric science background, he is passionate about combining his experiences in climate modeling, scientific programming and physical oceanography to ask more challenging questions.

-Fun fact: Yu loves any sports with racquets.
+Fun facts: Yu loves any sports with racquets.
 He plays in local tennis leagues, school badminton clubs and has been stringing racquets for friends for many years.